 - Aesthetics – they’re not pretty, and you wouldn’t be allowed to install them in conservation areas.
 But, there are new integrated designs being developed, which blend in with the roof in a more natural way.

 - Additional cost – solar technology is great.
-But are you always around, to use the energy it generates on a sunny day?
-And what about the money you pay for Grid electricity at night?
-To take full advantage of your solar panel power, you need to install storage for it too.
-And as we’ve seen above, this can be expensive.
+But are you always around to use the energy it generates on a sunny day?
+And what about the money you pay for grid electricity at night?\ \ To take full advantage of your solar panel power, you need to install solar storage for it too.
+This can be expensive.
 If power is not successfully stored, there will still be a reliance on the grid for power during cloudier spells and at night.
 Taking this into consideration, a combination of solar/grid is valid and still worth doing.

 Is solar energy more expensive than regular energy?

 Sunshine is free.
 But unfortunately, solar power is not.
 The manufacture, transport and installation of the solar panels is where the cost comes in.
 But as solar panel energy becomes mainstream, and more people get panels installed, those costs will come down.